ntkjer/Diff-CLI-tool/README.md

 $ replay --help
 ```

-### Additional Functionality

 ## Running unittests
-We can run unittests by using the `run-tests.sh` script.
+We can run unittests by using the `test-all.sh` script.
+General functionality is tested in `test_replay/test.py` and helper methods are tested in `test_helper_lib/test.py`
+We can test either our helper library or replay package separately via the `test-helpers.sh` and `test-replay.sh` scripts.\n

 ## Helpful resources/literature
+Click Documentation. \n
+Click testing. \n
+functools32. \n